Oyster Mushrooms

 Flavor Profile

-Taste: mild, delicate, slightly sweet, umami.
-Aroma: fresh, earthy, faintly anise-like.
-Texture: velvety, tender, slightly chewy at the edges when sautéed.
+Mild, delicate, and slightly sweet with umami depth.
+Aroma is fresh, earthy, and faintly anise-like.
+Texture is velvety and tender, slightly chewy at the edges when sautéed.
 Category: mushroom / fungus.

 The Science